Project

 Handle gracefully nil kwargs eg. **nil

 Added by LevLukomskyi (Lev Lukomskyi) over 2 years ago.
-Updated about 2 years ago.
+Updated over 2 years ago.

 Status: